 Golf Carts in the City of Tavares

-The City of Tavares has approved the use of neighborhood electric vehicles (NEV) such as golf carts and low speed vehicles city-wide.
-(Note: Golf carts are not permitted to cross SR 441.
-Carts can cross SR 19 ONLY at Dead River Road.)
-The approval of golf cart usage on city roads is meant to increase the transportation options in the the city in a ecologically and convenient manner.
+The City of Tavares has approved using neighborhood electric vehicles (NEV) such as golf carts and low-speed vehicles city-wide.
+The approval of golf cart usage on city roads is meant to increase the transportation options in the city in an ecologically convenient manner.

 Frequently Asked Questions

 Q. Can I ride my golf cart anywhere inside of Tavares?

 A. No, not "anywhere," while Tavares is a golf cart-friendly city.
 According to F.S. § 320.01(22), a "golf cart" is defined as a motor vehicle; therefore, it can only operate on streets like motor vehicles.

 - Not in or through parks or on pedestrian walkways (including but not limited to Wooton Park)

 - Not on or across US 441 or SR 19.
 Two exceptions for crossing US 441 and SR 19 granted by the Florida Department of Transportation are special exception golf cart crossings at:

 - US 441 at Saint Clair Abrams Avenue to Banning Beach RoadNote: Golf carts shall comply with all applicable local and state traffic laws and may be ticketed for traffic and parking violations in the same manner as motor vehicles.